The shoulder is the most mobile joint in the body.

 - Sudden, sharp shoulder or upper arm pain

 - Snapping sound or pop in the shoulder or upper arm region

 - Biceps muscle cramping

-- The weakness with shoulder and elbow movements
+- The weakness in shoulder and elbow movements

 - Difficulty rotating the forearm

 If you are experiencing any pain or the signs of a possible biceps tear, make an appointment to see your experienced care team at Xcell Medical Group today!

 If your shoulder pain is caused by a work-related injury, Xcell Medical Group is an Ohio Bureau of Workers’ Compensation certified provider.